Serious Lawyers for Serious Injuries

 Legal Help in Dallas, TX for Recalled Vehicle Accident Victims

 If you were hurt in an accident before a recalled vehicle part was fixed, you can speak with an experienced car accident lawyer from our firm at no cost to you.
 We provide free consultations to learn more about the circumstances of your crash and how you may be able to take legal action.
 We may be able to help you recover compensation for losses you suffered.
-Contact Buckingham Barrera Vega Law Firm to learn more.
+Contact Buckingham & Vega Law Firm to learn more.